 Janet McLaughlin, another FAA hazardous materials official, told the meeting that the U.S. position at the ICAO meeting will be that the ban should include all cargo shipments of the lithium batteries on passenger planes, not just bulk battery shipments.

 The ban wouldn't apply to cargo airlines or to other kinds of batteries.
 It also wouldn't apply to lithium-ion batteries that are packed inside equipment.
 For example, a shipment of cellphones with lithium batteries inside them would still be allowed.
 FAA officials have said being inside a device lessens the risk that a short-circuiting battery will affect other batteries.

 Officials from the rechargeable battery and cargo airline industries spoke against a ban at the meeting.

 Passenger airlines are often paid by cargo airlines to carry shipments to destinations they don't service.
-A passenger airline ban would means some places around the world won't be able to receive battery shipments by air, industry officials said.
+A passenger airline ban would means some places around the world won't be able to receive battery shipments, industry officials said.

 George Kerchner, executive director of PRBA — The Rechargeable Battery Association, said some airlines have conducted the safety assessments and determined they can safely transport the batteries.
 He said the FAA should leave the question of whether to transport lithium batteries up to the airlines, which are better able to determine what they can do safely than the government.

 The U.S. is also backing a proposal to prohibit shipments in which thousands of small packages containing a handful of batteries are bundled together in a single cargo container.
-If ICAO agrees to a ban on battery shipments on passenger planes, the proposal to bar bulk shipments would only apply to cargo aircraft.
-If the ban is not approved, it would apply to both passenger and cargo aircraft.
+If ICAO agrees to a ban, the proposal would only apply to cargo aircraft.
+If not, it would apply to both passenger and cargo aircraft.

 Follow Joan Lowy on Twitter at http://www.twitter.com/AP_Joan_Lowy